Research

 - PUD-INDIA (Portable ultrasound device to triage clinical breast examination-positive women)

 The aim of this study is to estimate the diagnostic accuracy of a low-cost, battery-powered portable ultrasound device (PUD) to triage which lumps need further evaluation from those that are clearly benign, and compare it with that of standards of care among clinical breast examination (CBE) screen-positive women.
 The use of the PUD can save CBE-positive women from unnecessary radiation, can lower costs, and can reduce the workload of radiologists.
 Non-radiologist clinicians can be trained to use the PUD to evaluate CBE-positive women.
+Evaluation of ultrasound triage of CBE-positive women is also ongoing in Indonesia, nested in the national breast cancer screening programme.